PurpleCloud-MT/General/README.md

 #### Challenge 4: Fetch the Flag (API Edition)
-There's a API endpoint for employees in the PurpleCloud environment running on https://purplecloud-api.azurewebsites.net!
+There's an API endpoint for employees in the PurpleCloud environment running on https://purplecloud-api.azurewebsites.net!
 Bob keeps forgetting the name of the endpoint - do you have a better memory?

 Entry Point: API Endpoint